Crysis Remastered delayed after underwhelming leak

 The game also became a showpiece for the CryEngine, which Amazon licensed in 2015.
 Amazon then used CryEngine to create its own game-making tool, Lumberyard.

 Remasters have become a popular trend, but they can be tricky to market.
 Remasters come in many different forms of quality.
 Some are simple ports that add minor things like improved framerates or resolutions.
-Others can rework models, textures, and even add new gameplay features.
+Others can rework models and textures, and even add new gameplay features.

 We have reached out to Crytek and asked what it will work on during this delay, and we will update this story if the studio responds.